-- vii. area speed restrictions, where established; - viii. the designation of the navigation specification(s) including any limitations, where established; - ix. all compulsory and "on-request" reporting points; - x. radio communication procedures, including: - call sign(s) of ATS unit(s); - frequency and, if applicable, SATVOICE number; - transponder setting, where appropriate; - xi. an indication of "flyover" significant points. - (2) A textual description of standard departure route(s) instrument (SID) and relevant communication failure procedures shall be provided and shall, whenever feasible, be shown on the chart or on the same page which contains the chart. - (3) Aeronautical database requirements.
+- ix. all compulsory and "on-request" reporting points; - x. radio communication procedures, including: - call sign(s) of ATS unit(s); - frequency and, if applicable, SATVOICE number; - transponder setting, where appropriate; - xi. an indication of "flyover" significant points. - (2) A textual description of standard departure route(s) instrument (SID) and relevant communication failure procedures shall be provided and shall, whenever feasible, be shown on the chart or on the same page which contains the chart. - (3) Aeronautical database requirements.
 Appropriate data to support navigation database coding shall be published in accordance with the Procedures for Air Navigation Services Aircraft Operations (PANS-OPS, Doc 8168), Volume II, Part III, Section 5, Chapter 2, 2.1, on the verso of the chart or as a separate, properly referenced sheet.